iUltimateLP/NXGallery/README.md

 # Installing
 Download the [latest release](https://github.com/iUltimateLP/NXGallery/releases) and extract the .zip archive to the root of your SD card.
 You can also drag the files to your Switch via [ftpd](https://github.com/mtheall/ftpd).

-NXGallery was tested working on [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) 0.10.4, but should work above/below, if you know what you're doing.
+NXGallery was tested working on [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) 0.10.4 and firmware version 9.2.0, but should work above/below, if you know what you're doing.

 # Building
 Compiling this project requires a [Nintendo Switch Homebrew dev environment](https://switchbrew.org/wiki/Setting_up_Development_Environment) to be installed.
 After that, clone this repo and run `make all` in the root of this repo.
 You will find all compiled files in the `out/` folder.